View Product Page

 Step 4 – Image options

-• Upload image: choose a custom image that you want to show.
+• Upload image: choose an image to upload.

-• Image alignment: Depending on the position, decide the horizontal/vertical alignment.
+• Image alignment: based on the image position, you can configure its alignment.

 In this example, we choose to show an image above the text in the center.

-For more information on the image position and alignment, check this page here.
+For more information on the image position and alignment, check this page.

 Step 5 – Button options

-• Button text: The text you want to show on the button.
+• Button text: add the label you want to show on the button.

-• Button colors: Set several colors for the button.
+• Button colors: set the colors for the button text and background.

-• Border radius (px): Decide to have square or rounded edges (0 for square).
+• Border radius (px): choose to add square or rounded edges (0 for square).

-• Copy the code: The code is copied, they only have to paste it in the dedicated ‘coupon code’ field.
+• Copy the code: the code is copied, they only have to paste it in the dedicated ‘coupon code’ field at checkout.

-• Redirect the user to a specific page: Add the URL to which you can redirect the customer when clicking on the button.
-For example a conditions page.
+• Redirect the user to a specific page: add the URL to redirect the customer when clicking on the button.
+For example, a discount conditions page.

 Step 6 – Style

-• Border radius (px): Decide to have square or rounded edges (0 for square).
+• Border radius (px): choose to have square or rounded edges (0 for square).

-• Padding (px): Decide the amount of space around the content.
+• Padding (px): set the amount of space around the content.

 Again, on the right-hand side, you can see the changes you apply directly in the preview.